fitso-2120/fitso-2120/README.md

   <br/>
   When porting to different platforms, how to handle graphics is a problem.<br/>
   Rust-lang does not have a graphics API by default.<br/>
-  There is no program that strongly requires conversation, so I decided to output directly to a file as PNG etc.<br/>
+  There is no program that strongly requires conversation, so<br/>
+  I decided to output directly to a file as PNG etc.<br/>
   <br/>
   It is a policy to write things that require conversation with nodejs + (WASM + Rust-lang).<br/>